taofit/REST-API-with-CRUD-in-Golang-/README.md

   - http://localhost:8080/case-to-officer         method: POST, example: {"case": 12,"officer": 3}, note: case id and officer id

 - [ ] The police officer in charge of the case should be marked as available to take a new case.
-  - It is achieved by looking for officer who does not have unsolved cases in the bike_theft table
+  - Availability is achieved by identifying a officer who does not have unsolved cases in the bike_theft table.

 - [ ] The system should be able to assign unassigned cases to police officers as they become available.
   - It is achieved by periodically executing function AssignCases that run some sql queries to check and update the `bike_thefts` table

 # Suggested data model

 ### Police officers